Dunedin Public Libraries Association

-Membership of the Association brings with it a number of benefits:
+Membership of the Friends brings with it a number of benefits:

 - Speaker programme

-The Dunedin Public Library Association hosts regular, informative talks with speakers talking on a wide variety of literary and other interesting topics.
+The Friends host regular, informative talks with speakers talking on a wide variety of literary and other interesting topics.

 Tea and coffee are provided and you are most welcome to bring your lunch.

-Twice a year, one of which is the annual Christmas get together, the Association holds a member lunch at which there is more time for members to get to know each other and enjoy listening to a guest speaker.
+Apart from the annual Christmas party, special members lunches are occasionally held at which there is more time for members to get to know each other and enjoy listening to a guest speaker.
 The cost is $10 per head.

 - Events happening at the DPL